arielgee/Sage-Like/.misc/tasks.md

 ---

 ## Next
+* in dark mode the options page looks bad
 * menu hotkeys must check that the ctrl/alt/shift are NOT pressed
 * the pref title 'Show total number of unread feeds and feed-items' need to change to just 'Show total number of unread feed-items'
 * support feed entries from https://www.kill-the-newsletter.com/ that provide HTML content Instead of links.